stgm/scientific-programming-1/30 Movement/20 Apple/20 Apple.md

 1. After how many seconds does the apple hit the ground?

-2. With which speed (km/h) does the apple hit the ground?
+2. At which speed (km/h) does the apple hit the ground?

 3. After how many seconds does the apple have a speed of $$100$$ km/h?
 Is a falling apple therefore faster than a Bugatti Veyron $$2.46$$ seconds) or not?